Limited Release

 Send a batch of events

-Use a valid access token and send a POST request to/v1/commerce/billing/events/batch with all required request parameters.
+Use a valid access token and make a POST call to the/v1/commerce/billing/events/batch endpoint.
 You can send up to 100 events in a single batch request.
+Include the following parameters:

 |---|---|